-Application A program you interact with on your workstation.
+Application A program you interact with on your work- station.
 This term usually refers to a multifunctional program, such as a word processing or accounting package.
-Cluster A group of computers connected together for sharing resources, such as files, printers, or a data base.
-Configuration An arrangement of parts, such as computer hard- ware, or of elements, such as software programs.
+Cluster A group of computers connected together so that they can share resources, such as files, printers, or databases.
+Configuration An arrangement of parts, such as computer hardware, or of elements, such as software programs, or a combination of both.
 (See also "What Does 'Configuration' Mean?," below).

-CTOS A comprehensive term for workstation and shared resource processor operating systems.
-CTOS I The operating system for real-mode workstations.
-CTOS II The operating system for protected-mode workstations.
-CTOS/XE The operating system for shared resource processors.
-Operating system The program that controls hardware and applica- tion programs on a computer.
-Server One computer within the cluster that controls resources that are shared throughout the cluster.
+CTOS The overall name for the family of work- station and shared resource processor operating systems.
+CTOS I The real-mode workstation operating systems.
+CTOS II The protected-mode workstation operating systems without virtual memory.
+CTOS III The protected-mode workstation operating systems with virtual memory.
+CTOS/XE The shared resource processor operating systems.
+Operating system The program that controls data input and output and execution of application pro- grams on a computer.
+Server One computer within a cluster that controls resources that are shared throughout the cluster.
 Shared resource processor (SRP) A floor-model computer that always functions as a server (also called an XE).
 Standard Software A set of commands and applications you use to perform basic tasks, such as copying files or backing up a disk.
-System services Optional programs that expand the capabilities of the operating system.
+System services Optional programs that expand the capabil- ities of the operating system.
 User file A configuration file that defines the working environment for a specified user name.
-Workstation A desktop computer that can be configured as a server or a cluster workstation.
+Workstation A desktop computer that may be configured as a server, a cluster, or a standalone workstation.